 The good news is that there are simple, inexpensive nutritional supplements that are very effective and, most important, very safe.
 Supplements for arthritis include: glucosamine sulfate (250 mg per day), and MSM (methyl-sulfonyl-methane) (200 mg per day).
 Both of these supplements have anti-oxidant and anti-inflammatory properties.

 Another cartilage building block, hyaluronic acid, is also available in oral form.
 This is the basic ingredient of Adequan, an injectable drug.
 However, these injections need to repeated regularly and there is always a risk of infection.
 Hyaluronic acid comes in oral capsules, but by far the most effective form I have found is a saline-based liquid, Hyalun PRO 30.
-It’s made for horses, but I take it myself (1 ml per day) and also give it to the cats.
-A cat needs just a few drops per day mixed into wet food or given directly by mouth (it has a slight salty taste).
+It’s made for horses, but I take it myself (1 ml per day) and it works very well in other animals.
+A cat needs just a few drops per day mixed into wet food or given directly by mouth (it has a mild, slight salty taste).
 I have tried multiple hyaluronic acid supplements, but nothing compares to this product.
 It is an excellent and very cost-effective way to go.

 Some herbs, such as Boswellia (frankincense), appear to be effective anti-inflammatories, but few herbs have been thoroughly studied for safety in cats.
 Boswellia is traditionally used in combination with other herbs in Ayurvedic and Chinese medicine.
 Since some herbs can be extremely toxic to cats, it’s best to consult with a veterinarian trained in the use of western or Chinese herbs.

 The antioxidant algae blend, BioSuperfood may also minimize the inflammation and pain of arthritic joints.

 Omega-3 fatty acids also have excellent anti-inflammatory properties and are featured in veterinary diets for arthritis; click here to read more about Omega-3s .